 The weighing problem on steroids: There are 12 weights.
 You do not know whether it is heavier or lighter than the others.
 In 3 weighings, figure out which one it is, and whether it is heavier or lighter.

-I did not solve this one: the answer was told to me.
-Is it possible to hang a painting (the kind with a string coming out of the top left, attached to the top right) that you want to hang on the wall using three nails, such that if you remove any one nail the painting will fall, but with all 3 nails in the wall, it will not fall.
+You have a framed painting (the kind with a string coming out of the top left, attached to the top right) that you want to hang on the wall using two nails, such that if you remove any one nail the painting will fall, but with all 3 nails it will not fall.
 How do you loop the string around the nails?

 There is an island with red and blue eyed monks.
 There are no reflections, and nobody speaks about eye color.
 If they find out their eyes are red, they kill themselves at midnight that night.
 You go to the island and see that at least one has red eyes.
 You say "At least one of you has red eyes."
 Does anyone kill themselves?
 If so, when?